 The trade-off for extra savings should go to your emergency funds, high-cost debt, and investing your money.

-Find Savings To Pay Down Debt From:
+Find Savings To Pay Down Debt From:Â

-• Annual tax refunds.
+- Annual tax refunds.

-• Passive Income.
+- Passive Income.

-• Your annual bonus or a raise.
+- Your annual bonus or a raise.

-• Extra savings can help.
+- Extra savings can help.

 Some debt accumulation is associated with borrowing that is more like investing.
-Borrowing is not always a bad thing especially for good reasons like your college education, furthering your career, or buying your home.
+Borrowing is not always a bad thing, especially for good reasons like your college education, furthering your career, or buying your home.
 As we mentioned earlier, credit cards are incredibly toxic.

 Refinance Your Mortgage

-Current mortgage rates are at 6.9% well above the 2020 lows below 3%.
-For those who bought homes in 2024, it’s too early to refinance your mortgage loan, and you may need to wait until late 2025 or 2026.
+Current mortgage rates are around 6.3% well above the 2020 lows of below 3%.
+For those who bought homes in 2024 or 2025, it’s likely too early to refinance your mortgage loan, and you may need to wait until late 2026 or 2027. Â

-Several factors influence mortgage rates: the Fed’s actions, 10 year Treasury yields interest rates, economic indicators, and inflation.
+Several factors influence mortgage rates: the Fed’s actions, 10-year Treasury yields, interest rates, economic indicators, and inflation.
 While you can’t control external factors, having a higher credit score and a lower loan-to-home-value will contribute to more attractive mortgage rates.

 8. Review And Fix Your Credit Report